 Remember, the law doesn’t take a vacation just because you’re on one.
 In the future, make sure that you are certain of what you are purchasing before signing a legally binding contract.

-4 things that can happen if you report a credit card charge as fraudulent when it isn’t.
+4 things that can happen if you dispute a valid credit card charge

 It’s never a good idea to file a credit card chargeback if your situation does not qualify.
 And reporting a charge as fraudulent when you know it isn’t, is an even worse plan of action.
 It wastes your time, the credit card company’s time, the merchant’s and sometimes even a consumer advocate’s.
 You can learn more about how to use credit card disputes in the right way here.

 Beware: There can be consequences for a consumer who misuses the credit card dispute system beyond a simple loss of the chargeback case.
 Here are four things that happen if you report a charge to your credit card company as fraudulent when it isn’t.